 Conquer Stress Naturally with Exercise

 Exercise such as a 30-45 minute daily walk can help tremendously with stress relief.
 Breathing in fresh air and allowing as much sunlight on your skin as possibly will not only make you feel better, but will literally help to clear your mind and emotions.
 It will also aid your body in the production of Vitamin D-3.
-For those days when the weather does not permit outside activities, try a using a Wii Fit or a mini-tramp.
+For those days when the weather does not permit outside activities, try a mini-tramp (rebounding).
 Soft jumping for 15-30 minutes is wonderful for the lymph system and will also help to burn calories.
-Other things to consider would be Yoga, Pilates and dance.
-Exercise should be brisk enough to bring on a sweat, but for those who have health concerns, just exercising a bit every day is beneficial.
+Other exercise to consider is Yoga, Pilates and dance.
+Exercise should be brisk enough to bring on a sweat.
+However, for those who have health concerns, just exercising a bit every day is beneficial.
 Take time for yourself and enjoy the exercise portion of your day which will not only relieve stress, but will also be beneficial to your overall health.

 Conquer Stress Naturally with Herbs

-Herbs can be used to reduce stress and manage stress symptoms.
-St John’s Wort, Valerian, SAMe, Chamomile, Ginger, Borage, Licorice, Milk Thistle, and Nettle have all been found to help with managing stress levels in a natural way.
-Because many herbs are contraindicated when used with certain prescription and over-the-counter medications, be sure to check for contraindications and/or check with a trusted healthcare professional.
+Herbs are often used to reduce stress and manage stress symptoms.
+St John’s Wort, Valerian, SAMe, Chamomile, Ginger, Borage Oil, Licorice, Milk Thistle, Lemon Balm, Valerian, Chamomile, Ashwagandha, Tulsi, Turmeric and Nettle have all been found to help with managing stress levels in a natural way.
+Because many herbs are contraindicated when used in conjunction with certain prescription and over-the-counter medications, be sure to check for contraindications and/or check with a trusted healthcare professional.

 Other Stress Relief Suggestions